Engee documentation

 [53 6 2 1 0]

-For details on the shift register configurations that these polynomials represent, see [1].
+For more information about the configurations of the shift registers that these polynomials represent, see [1].

 Sampling period

-The time between output updates is equal to the product of the Samples per frame and Sample time parameters.
-For example, if Sample time and Samples per frame are equal to 1, the block outputs one sample every second.
-If you increase Samples per frame to 10, the block will output a 10 by 1 vector every 10 seconds.
-This synchronisation ensures that the equivalent output rate is independent of the Samples per frame parameters.
+The time between output updates is equal to the product of the parameter values Samples per frame and Sample time.
+For example, if Sample time and Samples per frame equal 1, the block outputs one count every second.
+If you increase the value Samples per frame before 10, then the block will output a vector 10×1 every 10 seconds.
+This synchronization ensures that the equivalent output speed is independent of the parameter.
+Samples per frame.

 Literature